sjdv1982/seamless/examples/snakemake-tutorial-example/README.md

 Results
 =======

 A file "calls/all.vcf" is generated (and no others).
-You can then run SnakeMake ("snakemake report") to generate the report.
+You can then run Snakemake ("snakemake report") to generate the report.

 TODO: let snakemake2seamless report which files must be bound